ucsf-deb/bifs/README.rst

 	- literally I've done that since there is no path all! but name is hard-coded.
 	- need a GUI to specify the empirical prior file, both construct and read
   #.
 Move much of the empirical prior logic out of bifs_gui.py.
 Doneish?
-  #. bifs class should throw exceptions rather than print error messages
+  #.
+BIFS class should throw exceptions rather than print error messages
   #. bifs_gui should catch and display the exceptions.
   #.
 Continue delegation of model details to components of bifs.
   	- material currently stored in bifs should be obtained from